MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .language-python}

 If we want to test our function, we require a pdb file.
 The workshop materials downloaded during the setup include a set of pdb examples.
 These are found in `molssi_beter_practices/starting_material/data/pdb/`.
 We want to store these files in our molecool directory.
 Luckily, cookicutter created a folder designed specifically for that purpose.
 The folder is in `molecool/data/`.
 This folder can contain any data useful for testing of the basic functionality of our code.
-Be mindful given that this folder is part of our repository and will be downloaded when installed, so do not include data whose size is significant.
+Be mindful given that this folder is also downloaded when installing our package, so do not include data whose size is significant.

  Go ahead and copy the pdb files in a new folder `pdb` inside the data folder.
 With the files in our molecool folder, we can access the function when we execute it in the interactive Python interpreter.
 Test this by opening the interactive Python interpreter and typing the following